 Puppy classes are one of the most important things you can do for your puppy!
 This class is designed for puppies aged 2-4 months of age and focuses on safe socialization, basic obedience and handling.
 Classes are limited to a maximum of 6 puppies for safety.
 These classes are available in Stratford at Romeo Pet Hospital.

 Puppy private sessions are also available and these are extremely popular!
 Great for issues such as house training , crate training, family training, puppy biting, and good manners.
 These are done in your home, and it is ideal to have all members of the household available.

 Sarah has assisted a variety of working/ sport dog teams in problem solving either behavior problems that may affect performance or task related issues.
-Sarah also offers instruction in scent detection and tracking and hosts canine protection seminars annually.
+Sarah also offers instruction in scent detection and tracking and occasionally hosts canine protection seminars.
 Scent detection and olfactory research is a frequent focus of Sarah’s continuing education.
 Please contact her for these specialty services.

 Virtual Puppy Behaviour Wellness Program